-Our waste tracking system will help you meet your obligations under the Environment Protection Act 2017.
+Use our tracker to help meet your obligations under the Environment Protection Act 2017

 Waste Tracker is the system to track reportable priority waste.
 This system replaces waste transport certificates.